1. Conversational Voice AI in 2026

 Speech-to-text is the "input" stage for voice AI.
 Speech-to-text is also commonly referred to as transcription or ASR (automatic speech recognition).

-Deepgram's models are available as self-serve APIs or as Docker containers that customers can run on their own systems.
+All of these models are available through APIs or as Docker containers that customers can run on their own infrastructure.
+Deepgram's models are also available through AWS SageMaker.

-Deepgram offers fine-tuning services, which can help lower word error rates if your use case includes relatively unusual vocabularies, speech styles, or accents.
+Several providers also offer fine-tuning services, which can help lower error rates if your use case includes relatively unusual vocabularies, speech styles, or accents.

 Today's LLMs are smart enough to work around transcription errors.
 When the LLM is performing inference it has access to the full conversation context.
 So you can tell the LLM that the input is a transcription of user speech, and that it should reason accordingly.